We got to my hostel okay. In fact, from the time I got

 the annual shooting contest on ornate disks representing the shooting

 target.
-The winner of the contest
+The winner of the

 was the